 CSD 270, CSD 370, CSD 470, plus two additional ASL courses from the list above.

 The Kansas Commission for the Deaf and Hard of Hearing (KCDHH) is the agency responsible for the registration of sign language interpreters in the state of Kansas.
 All working interpreters, regardless of experience, must be registered with KCDHH and hold one (or more) of the following certifications:

-The Wichita State University American Sign Language (ASL) Club is a student organization open to all WSU students - others are welcome to attend as well.
-They encourage professional interest among all students in the study and practice of American Sign Language.
+The Wichita State University American Sign Language (ASL) Club is a student organization open to all WSU students - others are welcome to attend, as long as they pay dues.
+The club encourages professional interest among all students in the study and practice of American Sign Language.

 Mondays and Fridays at 11:30 a.m.-12:30 p.m.